-This article was first published in Idaho Magazine, March 2021/Vol. 20, No. 6
+This article was first published in Idaho Magazine, March 2021 (Vol. 20, No. 6)

 “Time is relative; its only worth depends upon what we do as it is passing.” —Albert Einstein

 There are many reasons to climb a mountain.
-There is the challenge a mountain presents.
+There is the challenge that a mountain presents.
 We wonder if we measure up to the challenge?
-There is the lure of exploring the mountain’s wild, remote and possibly unvisited terrain.
+There is the lure of exploring the mountain’s wild, remote, and possibly unvisited terrain.
 We wonder “has anyone climbed that peak?”
 There is the promise of the stunning vistas a mountain summit inevitably possesses.
 We wonder about and long to discover “what will I find up there?”
 There is also the unexplainable inspiration that an attractive mountain plants in our minds.
 Its shape might be the draw.
 Its height or remote location may create a desire to unlock its secrets.
 It may be that all of these factors combined create a sense of foreboding or mystery that somehow overwhelms our better judgement and draws us upward.
 Maybe I am overthinking the process.
 Maybe the “why we climb” is less complicated.
 George Mallory, when asked why he was trying to climb Mount Everest in the 1920s, simply answered “because it’s there.”

 The first step in climbing any mountain is to research the access route and to ascertain the climbing difficulty.
 I quizzed my great uncle about Bell Mountain.
 He told me about Mount Borah but he knew nothing about Bell Mountain.
-I asked a rugged looking salesman in an outdoor equipment shop.
+I asked a rugged-looking salesman in an outdoor equipment shop.
 He at least had driven by the peak but imparted no useful information.
 I unsuccessfully looked for a guidebook in two different Idaho Falls book stores.
 It became clear that finding information about the impressive peak was not going to be easy.
-Back in Salmon, none of my coworkers were climbers or the least bit interested in the peak.
-Sometimes, your research is fruitless.
+Back in Salmon, none of my coworkers were climbers or were the least bit interested in the peak.
+Sometimes your research is fruitless.
 In those cases, the only option is to just give it a go and try to climb the peak.

 Time passed.
 Eventually, I uncovered a few facts about the peak and the Lemhi Range.
 The range runs over 100 miles from Salmon in the north to the Snake River Plain in the south.
 It is only 15 miles wide and steep and rugged on both sides.
 The range was relatively unknown outside Idaho and not even well known in Idaho.